• Products

 4. When concentration in the top 10 is 30% or more, the bottom 490 have historically outperformed 95% of the time over the next five years (FIGURE 6).

-5. A rise in concentration levels and valuation levels often precedes a period of heightened volatility and larger drawdowns for the largest stocks (FIGURE 7).
+5. A rise in concentration and valuation levels often precedes a period of heightened volatility and larger drawdowns for the largest stocks (FIGURE 7).

 FIGURE 1